iscanyc/recond/README.md

 />
 ```

-If doesnt match any condition, you can use defaultMethod.
-Now defaultMethod is rendered.
+If doesnt match any condition, you can use defaultValue.
+Now defaultValue is rendered.

 ```js
 <Recond